Max Planck Institute for Chemistry: Staff

-The institute employs approximately 350 staff members across five departments: Aerosol Chemistry, Atmospheric Chemistry, Climate Geochemistry, Multiphase Chemistry, and Particle Chemistry.
+The institute employs approximately 300 staff members across four departments: Aerosol Chemistry, Atmospheric Chemistry, Climate Geochemistry and Multiphase Chemistry.

-Max Planck Graduate School (MPGS)
+Paul Crutzen Graduate School (PCGS)

-The Max Planck Graduate School (MPGS) at MPI for Chemistry offers a PhD program in atmospheric chemistry and physics, environmental physics and geophysics.
+The Paul Crutzen Graduate School (PCGS) at MPI for Chemistry offers a PhD program in atmospheric chemistry and physics, environmental physics and geophysics.
 The program should enable the PhD students to widen their knowledge and skills beyond the research topic of the doctoral project by visiting different lectures, workshops, soft skill courses, an annual PhD Symposium and summer schools.
 It was established by the Max Planck Society in January 2003.
 The Graduate School is in close cooperation with the University of Mainz (Institute for Physics of the Atmosphere), the University of Heidelberg (Institute for Environmental Physics), University of Frankfurt (Institute for Atmospheric and Environmental Sciences).

+Max Planck Graduate Center (MPGC)

+The Max Planck Graduate Center (MPGC) is a virtual department across the Max Planck Institut for Polymer Research, the Max Planck Institute for Chemistry, and four faculties of the Johannes Gutenberg University of Mainz, created for interdisciplinary projects.
+It offers a PhD program in these research topics to candidates from all over the world.